-Purpose of a Checking Account
+Purpose of a checking account

 A checking account provides ready access to your funds to cover day-to-day financial transactions.
 It is normal to pay your bills with a checking account rather than a savings account, because federal regulations limit withdrawals from savings accounts to six per month (although there are often ways to skirt that limit).
-Therefore, you need to have a checking account or a debit card that functions as a checking account to handle your personal finances in an efficient manner.
+Therefore, you need to have a checking account, or a debit card that functions as a checking account, to handle your personal finances in an efficient manner.

-Purpose of a Savings Account
+Purpose of a savings account

 Savings accounts serve as storehouses for reserve funds, while remaining liquid to allow ready access whenever you need money.
 If you are planning a wedding or have a long holiday gift list, you would likely put money in a savings account rather than in a checking account.
-You would also likely collect your “rainy day” or emergency funds in a savings account rather than a checking account so that they could be readily available without being counted as part of your day-to-day available funds.
+You would also likely collect your “rainy day” or emergency funds in a savings account, rather than a checking account, so that they could be readily available without being counted as part of your day-to-day available funds.

-Checking and Savings Scenarios
+Checking and savings scenarios

 In general, if your income is steady and your debts are low or non-existent, you can afford to have less money in a checking account and more in savings.
-This is largely because your checking account will receive regular infusions of cash from your paychecks.
+This is because your checking account will receive regular infusions of cash from your paychecks.
 If possible, your savings account should include enough funds to cover at least six months’ worth of expenses, while your checking account could carry only a fraction of what you need to cover your regular day-to-day costs for the same length of time.

-If you have steady income but are digging your way out of debt, you should concentrate on paying off obligations like high-interest credit cards.
-At the same time you should not sacrifice your savings goals or maintaining ready access to cash.
+If you have a steady income but are digging your way out of debt, you should concentrate on paying off obligations like high-interest credit cards.
+At the same time, you should not sacrifice your savings goals or maintaining ready access to cash.
 In such a scenario you might maintain enough to cover 10 to 15 percent of your daily expenses in your checking account and enough money for one or two months’ expenses in savings.

 Freelancers and entrepreneurs must keep more money in checking accounts to minimize the risk of bounced checks.
 Because income from self-employment tends to be unpredictable, the only way to ensure that your expenses are covered is to maintain enough money in a checking account to cover 100 percent of those expenses.
 Any money that you can accumulate over and above that threshold should go straight to savings.